 Each room has its own washbasin with hot and cold water and on each floor there is a common sanitary room with showers and toilets which are cleaned daily.
+Towels and toiletries are provided for.

 The indefatigable Rolande Blanckaert is the one who organized the Belgian friends of Talbot House.